lcls-users/tmo-prefex/docs/datasets.md

 }
 ```
 These spectra were baseline-subtracted, accounting for the negative
 numbers.
-Note there is some activity around `1025203-1024000=1203`.
+Note there is a peak around `1025203-1024000=1203`,
+so we should improve the peak-finding algo. here.
-We could modify fex2h5 to discard data from Spect, Gmd, etc.
+We could modify xtc2h5 to discard data from Spect, Gmd, etc.
 when none of the HSD-s register a count, but that isn't implemented
 at present.